CheesecakeTV/SwiftGUI-Docs/02 Element tutorials/Table.md

 Tipp: To append to the front of the list, use `insert_multiple_threaded` with `index= 0`.

 ## Important!
 "Interrupting" threaded methods
-There is a big downside to using these "threaded methods", so handle them with care.
+There is a risk to using these "threaded methods", so handle them with care.

-What do you think happens, when the table is currently adding values with these methods and you add some row using a non-threaded method like `.append`?
+What do you think happens, when the table is currently adding values with these methods and you add a new row using a non-threaded method like `.append`?

 The results are predictable, but not in an easy way, so I'll only present them simplified.
 While the thread is running, these effects might/will occur: